Deep dive

 • Intellectual property: Patent applications filed vs. granted, trademark and domain/clearance registrations.

-• Budget and spend: Legal spend vs. budget, legal spend as percentage of annual recurring revenue (ARR), outside counsel costs by business, firm, location, and practice area.
+• Budget and spend: Legal spend vs. budget, legal spend as a percentage of annual recurring revenue (ARR), outside counsel costs by business, firm, location, and practice area.

-• Litigation: Litigation as a percentage of total legal spend, cases resolved per month/quarter/year with breakdown of high-risk and high-value cases.
+• Litigation: Litigation as a percentage of total legal spend, cases resolved per month/quarter/year, with breakdown of high-risk and high-value cases.

-• Compliance and risk: Compliance incidents per time period, compliance training completion rate for employees, data privacy incident rate
+• Compliance and risk: Compliance incidents per time period, compliance training completion rate for employees, and data privacy incident rate

-How to choose the right legal department KPIs
+How to Choose the Right Legal Department KPIs

 Not every legal metric should be a KPI.
 For a KPI to be effective and meaningful, it should be:

-2. Clear.
-Your team should understand what the KPI means and how it's calculated.
+2. Clear: Your team should understand what the KPI means and how it's calculated.
 Ambiguous KPIs can lead to confusion and misalignment.

-3. Measurable.
-If a KPI requires tracking data you can't reliably collect, reconsider it.
-Ideally, your team should look at data from past years or from external sources for comparison and benchmarking.
+3. Measurable: If a KPI requires tracking data you can't reliably collect, reconsider it.
+Ideally, your team should look at data from past years or external sources for comparison and benchmarking.
 If not, the most valuable insights from KPIs might only emerge after a few years of gathering such data.

-4. Assignable.
-Each KPI should have an owner—a person or a team responsible for its achievement.
+4. Assignable: Each KPI should have an owner, a person or a team responsible for its achievement.
 This ensures role clarity and accountability.

-6. Time-bound.
-KPIs should have a set timeframe to make the goal more urgent and actionable.
+6. Time-bound: KPIs should have a set timeframe to make the goal more urgent and actionable.
 Clearly define the period the KPI is being measured, whether daily, weekly, monthly, etc.

-8. Focused.
-Too many KPIs dilute your team's focus and lead to excessive time spent tracking, analyzing, and reporting.
+8. Focused: Too many KPIs dilute your team's focus and lead to excessive time spent tracking, analyzing, and reporting.
 Concentrate on KPIs that align directly with your legal department's success.

-How to measure and improve legal department KPIs
+How to Measure and Improve Legal Department KPIs

 Tracking KPIs effectively requires a structured approach.
 Many legal teams start with manual tracking—updating spreadsheets, compiling reports, and reviewing email logs—but this approach is time-consuming and prone to human error.
 As legal operations become more complex, automation becomes essential.

 • Identify data sources: These might include e-billing systems, client feedback surveys, matter management solutions, generic ticketing systems, or other business intelligence tools.
-Legal teams generally find that tools specifically configured to collect and analyze legal data produce the most helpful reports.
+Legal teams generally find that tools configured to collect and analyze legal data produce the most helpful reports.

-• Get stakeholders on board: Ensure that key internal decision-makers understand the value of KPI tracking and support efforts to implement tracking systems.
+• Get stakeholders on board: Ensure key internal decision-makers understand the value of KPI tracking and support efforts to implement tracking systems.
 Establish standards for communicating legal data to stakeholders, as this will help position your team as a strategic partner to the organization.

 • Measure performance regularly: Remember, KPIs should be assignable, actionable, and time-bound.
-Check in with each KPI owner regularly, perhaps at weekly team meetings, to monitor progress and discuss potential process improvements.
+Check in with each KPI owner regularly, at weekly team meetings, to monitor progress and discuss potential process improvements.

-Tools and technology for tracking KPIs
+Tools and Technology for Tracking KPIs

-Manual tracking is labor-intensive and often leads to inconsistencies.
-Automated systems reduce errors, provide real-time insights, and free up your team to focus on strategic tasks.
-Your legal department needs solutions that centralize data, automate processes, and generate insights that drive decision-making.
+The legal department needs solutions that centralize data, automate processes, and generate insights that drive decision-making.
 Modern legal technology plays a crucial role in streamlining operations and enhancing efficiency.

-By automating data collection with real-time metrics, legal intake software can capture essential information such as request details, contract approvals, and compliance tasks without manual intervention, offering immediate access to up-to-date performance indicators through intuitive dashboards.
-These dashboards paired with comprehensive reporting empower your team to effectively communicate your impact and value to business leadership.
+By automating data collection with real-time metrics, legal intake software can capture essential information such as request details, contract approvals, and compliance tasks without manual intervention.

 A powerful legal intake and matter management solution centralizes all legal work in one place.
 It enables your team and internal stakeholders to: